GuillermoHra/SplineFunctions/README.md

 Linear spline - Interpolation (trapezoidal control)

-Cubic spline - Cubic functions or s-curve (nice trajectory but more expensive)
+Cubic spline - Cubic functions or s-curve (nice trajectory but more computation)

 MATLAB and C codes are provided